Skip to main content

 Quickstart

-This guide walks you through creating your first workspace on a Jetson device, adding dependencies, and running code.
+This guide walks you through installing jnc on your Jetson device, creating your first workspace, adding dependencies, and running code.

 Verify your hardware